-- Family Well-Being Parents and families are safe, healthy, and have increased financial security. - Positive Family Child Relationship Beginning with the transition to parenthood, parents and family members develop warm relationships that nurture their child's learning and development. - Families as Partners and Lifelong Educators Families participate as critical partners in their child's education while advancing their own learning interests through education, training and other experiences to support their parenting, careers, and life goals. - Family Engagement in Transitions Parents and families support and advocate for their child's learning and development as they transition to new learning environments, including from prekindergarten to other early learning environment and from kindergarten through elementary school. - Family Connections to Peers and Community Parents and families form connections with peers and mentors in formal or informal social networks that are supportive and/or educational and that enhance social well-being and community life. - Families as Advocates and Leaders Parents and families participate in leadership development, decision-making, program policy development, or in community and state organizing activities to improve children's development learning experiences, including children with disabilities.
+- Family Well-Being Parents and families are safe, healthy, and have increased financial security. - Positive Family Child Relationship Beginning with transitions to parenthood, parents and families develop warm relationships that nurture their child's learning and development. - Families as Partners and Lifelong Educators Families participate as critical partners in their child's education while advancing their own learning interests through education, training and other experiences to support their parenting, careers, and life goals. - Family Engagement in Transitions Parents and families support and advocate for their child's learning and development as they transition to new learning environments, including from prekindergarten to other early learning environment and from kindergarten through elementary school. - Family Connections to Peers and Community Parents and families form connections with peers and mentors in formal or information social networks that are supportive and/or educational and that enhance social well-being and community life. - Families as Advocates and Leaders Parents and families participate in leadership development, decision-making, program policy development, or in community and state organizing activities to improve children's development and learning experiences.